On Old Rt 66 Near Amboy, CA

-As well as shaded crater viewing platform, Interpretative and trail information along with desert safety tips are available on-site.
+As well as a shaded crater viewing platform, interpretative and trail information, along with desert safety tips are available on-site.
 Large groups should park in the group parking area.
 The Needles Field Office is encouraging educational groups and organizations to contact the office prior to their trip to ensure parking is available.

 Also see the Lava Land article for more infomation on area.